 We hire top speech and language scientists and engineers, but we don't live in an ivory tower.

-Jeff Adams has been managing top-level speech & language technology research for 20 years.
-Until 6 years ago, he worked at Nuance / Dragon, where he was responsible for developing and improving speech recognition for Nuance’s “Dragon” dictation software.
-He presided over many of the key improvements in the 1990s and 2000s that brought this technology into the mainstream and enabled widespread consumer adoption.
+Jeff Adams has been leading prominent speech & language technology research for more than 20 years.
+Until 2009, he worked at Nuance / Dragon where he was responsible for developing and improving speech recognition for Nuance’s “Dragon” dictation software.
+He presided over many of the critical improvements in the 1990s and 2000s that brought this technology into the mainstream and enabled widespread consumer adoption.

-Jeff left Nuance in 2009 for Yap, a company specializing in voicemail to text transcription.
-Jeff assembled a strong team of 12 speech scientists who within two years were able to beat all of their competitors on an unbiased test set.
-They also matched the performance of a competitor who used (off-shore) human transcription.
-Their success caught the interest of Amazon, who acquired Yap in 2011 to jump start their new speech & language research lab.
-At Amazon, Jeff led efforts to build one of the industry’s leading speech & language groups, a team that built products such as the Echo, Dash, and Fire TV.
-Jeff left Amazon in 2014 to create Cobalt Speech and Language
+Yap's success caught the interest of Amazon who wanted to jump-start their new speech & language research lab.
+Upon acquisition, Jeff led efforts to build one of the industry-leading speech & language groups.
+His Amazon team developed products such as the Echo, Dash, and Fire TV.
+Jeff left Amazon in 2014 to found Cobalt Speech and Language.

 Andrew is an experienced research engineer with broad expertise in information system architecture, information theory, communication systems, signal processing, and quantum computing.
 Prior to his time at Cobalt, Andrew spent 15 years at MIT Lincoln Laboratory.
 He led research projects on undersea laser communication and quantum cryptography and was a leading system engineer for free-space laser communication systems for NASA and the US Department of Defense.
 Andrew earned a Ph.D. from the Massachusetts Institute of Technology in Electrical Engineering.
 At MIT, he was in the Laboratory for Information and Decision Systems (LIDS), and was advised by Peter Shor, a leading theorist in quantum computing and information.
 He earned B.S. and M.S. degrees in Electrical and Computer Engineering at Brigham Young University.